 To do so, we need to distinguish what we can control from what we can’t.
 For example, we can’t control this pandemic, but we can make new decisions.
 In fact, often, we need to act differently because the world has changed, so it will just depend on us how long we take to catch up with it.

 Lastly, Optimal Happiness is not dependent on conditions of the world we live in, meaning that we can be happy regardless of COVID-19 and other world events.
 We just need to learn a few key different ways about how to lead our life.
-This was indeed the thesis of my book called Optimal Happiness: A Study of the Happiest People Alive.
+This was indeed the thesis of my book called Optimal Happiness: The Fastest & Surest Way to Reach Your Happiest Potential.
 Check it out, as we all need extra motivation during these difficult times.

 Stay Happy in 2021!